 Fire safety and prevention is of paramount importance in a campus living environment, and the responsibility for this safety rests on each resident.
 Many of our students reside in 6 three story residence halls and 18 apartment buildings on the FMU campus.
 Each residence hall is equipped with a 24/7 monitored fire alarm system, fire sprinkler systems, smoke detectors, and portable fire extinguishers.
 The Village Apartments are equipped with local smoke detectors and portable fire extinguishers in each apartment.
+The Forest Villas Apartments are equipped with a 24/7 monitored fire alarm system, fire sprinkler systems, smoke detectors and portable fire extinguishers in each apartment.
 The Forest Villas Apartments are equipped with a 24/7 monitored fire alarm system, fire sprinkler systems, smoke detectors and portable fire extinguishers in the apartments and in the hallways.
 FMU is a smoke free campus meaning that smoking (including the use of electronic smoking devices) is prohibited on property owned/controlled by the University along with all vehicles the University owns, leases or controls.